ar124officialwd/.home/docs/fnm.md

 `FNM` feature will:
 - Install FNM
-- Install latest LTS version
+- Install `NodeJS` - latest LTS version
-    - Set it as a default
+    - Set it as a default version

 `Copy Files` feature will:
 - Copy `.zshrc` to user HOME directory.